“Oh, you should just speak slowly,” “maybe it’s the anxiety getting to you”- children who stutter have heard these suggestions ad nauseam.

 Acknowledge their stutter by saying something like, “that got stuck there a little” or “that was a difficult word.”

 You can ask for self-correction.
 “Can you say that again for me?”

 However, not every child reacts positively to comments on their stutter or self-correction.
 If your child reacts negatively, simply drop it.

 Stick to positive verbal responses only.
-Make sure you give them at least 5 positive responses if you want to comment on their bumpy speech.
+Make sure you give them at least 5 positive responses for every 1 comment on their bumpy speech.

 5 Increasing Listening Time

 Children who stutter have trouble expressing themselves.
 Having a family member lend a listening ear can make a significant difference in the child's attitude towards his or her own speech.
 Be sure to dedicate some "listening time" each day for your child.

 It can be after play school when they have a lot to share about their experiences, or right before the child heads out for their playtime.
 Quality listening time lets your child know that you “are there” for him or her although you should intentionally make sure not to make suggestions or give instructions, especially on their speech during this time!

 Attentive playtime with the child can show significant improvement in a child’s speech.
 For example, mirroring a child’s expression during the playtime with vocal cues, like sounds of disappointment when the child’s face shows the same emotions can build confidence in the child, in the long run.